 You can charge scooters at any normal PowerPoint.
 So, if you are taking your scooter to and from work, or to a friend’s house, you can probably charge it up while you’re there.

-A good quality electric scooter and battery should come with a 12-month warranty.
+A good quality electric scooter and battery should come with a 6-month warranty.

 The lithium ion batteries used in e-scooters are pretty expensive to start with, so it is best to go for a good quality battery that will last a long time rather than a cheap one that might fail.
 Typically, Chinese manufacturers make batteries with half the lifespan compared to batteries made in Korea or Japan.

-LG and Panasonic make batteries for e-scooters that come with solid documentation and proven charge cycles.
+Samsung and LG make batteries for e-scooters that come with solid documentation and proven charge cycles.
 They are both good options when it comes to choosing batteries, as you know exactly what you are getting.

-Like any piece of equipment, an electric scooter requires regular maintenance – which you can either do at home yourself, through Dash, or a specialty bike shop.
+Like any piece of equipment, an electric scooter requires regular maintenance – which you can either do at home yourself or a specialty electric scooter servicing centre.
 Brakes and tyres can wear over time, so look for a brand that can provide parts for replacement.
-All Dash scooters have this covered.

 Once you’ve crunched your numbers and figured out exactly what you need, remember the fun factor.
 Pick a model that has enough power that it will be fun to zoom up that hill, go for extra comfort if it will help you enjoy a commute more in the mornings.